-The Legislative Education Staff Network (LESN) listserv is a vehicle for legislative education staff nationwide to discuss current education issues and for NCSL and ECS to disseminate relevant information regarding timely and important topics in education.
+The Legislative Education Staff Network (LESN) listserv is a vehicle for legislative education staff nationwide to discuss current education issues and for NCSL and ECS to disseminate relevant information regarding important topics in education.
 In addition, it serves as a tool to inform network members about upcoming events and meetings.
 The list is a free and private listserv to be used only by legislative education staff, NCSL and ECS.

 General Policies and Procedures

 If you would like to pose a question to the listserv, send an email to firstname.lastname@example.org, and include the following information:

 - Background information to provide context, if necessary

 - Whether or not you want to remain anonymous